 Gittes sets a pattern for his attire in the film; for his more casual investigating, he wears light earthtones.
 For his more business-like days in the office or more serious investigations, such as the film’s finale, he wears grays.

 After receiving news that he may have been set up, Gittes heads out to find who’s “the big boy” behind it all.
-As his nose is still in one piece, he doesn’t quite grasp the gravity and depth of the situation and thus wears a light sandy brown three-piece suit with a light red windowpane overcheck.
+As his nose is still in one piece, he doesn’t quite grasp the gravity and depth of the situation and thus wears a light sand-colored plaid three-piece suit with a pale salmon windowpane overcheck.

-You’ll notice that, once death becomes a part of the picture, Gittes promptly changes into a more somber gray pinstripe suit with a white shirt and conservative deep red tie.
-But I’ll cover that suit later.
+You’ll notice that, once death becomes a part of the picture, Gittes promptly changes into a more somber gray chalkstripe suit with a white shirt and conservative deep red tie.

 There are three external pockets: two flapped hip pockets and a breast pocket, stuffed with a silk handkerchief that Gittes also wore earlier in the film with his cream suit.
 The handkerchief is a pale light blue with a light brown and cream colored border.
 Gittes wears the handkerchief well-buried in the pocket so that the blue is hardly visible.

 All of Gittes’s suits are three-piece with matching waistcoats.
 This single-breasted vest has a 6-button front and two lower pockets.
 Like the others, it fastens relatively high and has a notched bottom in keeping with the fashion of the times.

 The pleated trousers have a high rise, well-concealed under the vest.
 Gittes likely wears them with suspenders (braces), but we don’t see them in this scene since he leaves his jacket on the whole time.
 The bottoms are finished with turn-ups (cuffs), like his other suits, they also appear to have plain-hemmed bottoms.

 Gittes’ shirt would be at home both in the 1970s when it was filmed and the late 1930s in California, when it is set.
 At this time, many men began wearing shirts – especially sport shirts – with large point collars.
 While wearing one of these with a suit maybe ahead of its time (or simply anachronistic), it works here in my opinion.